fnx-io/i69n/README.md

 (Dart standard for source generation) and it can be used with Flutter, AngularDart or any other type of Dart project.

-# i69n: 51 points simpler than your standard i18n!

 ## Motivation and goals

 * The official Dart/Flutter approach to i18n seems to be ... complicated and kind of ... heavyweight.